-Natalie is an illustrator, cartoonist and printmaker specializing in vibrant Risograph works telling stories of women in whimsical and adventurous scenes.
-She is currently living in Los Angeles, California.
-She's originally from Charlotte, North Carolina and heavily influenced by her youth living in the foothills of the Appalachian Mountains.
+Natalie is an illustrator, cartoonist and printmaker specializing in vibrant Risograph works telling whimsical and adventurous stories.
+She is currently living in Los Angeles, California, originally from North Carolina and is heavily influenced by her childhood living in the foothills of the Appalachian mountains.

 Natalie has been making Risograph prints since 2015.
-Her work can be found in person at small shops around the world like Rotopol Press in Kassel, Popotame in Tokyo and Desert Island in Brooklyn.
+Her work can be found in person at small shops around the world!
+Some stocksts include:

 Risograph printing is a form of printmaking made from a digital duplicator machine.
 Like screen printing, Natalie prints every color pass individually, however the process happens with the help of a digital duplicator called a Risograph.

 Risograph uses soy-based inks and makes rice paper screens as the artwork stencil, making it much more environmentally friendly than many printing services.
 The stencil is just like a screen printing screen except inside of the machine.
 Natalie currently carries two fluorescent ink colors, fluorescent orange and fluorescent pink.
 These colors are hard to capture with a camera and are one of the reasons why Risograph printing is so special and beautiful.